difficult client

 Adjust your manner of working with this particular client.

 People definitely reveal a preference for how they like to approach a project.
-If you pay attention, you can definitely ascertain how their mind works as it relates to the details of their project unfolding, and the back-and-forth dynamic you two share as collaborative partners.
+If you pay attention, you can definitely ascertain how their mind works as it relates to the details of their project unfolding.
+This will help you navigate the back-and-forth dynamic you two share as collaborative partners.

 If the client proves to be an initiator and big thinker, then to forge a successful partnership with them, you must manage the fine details.